thebrandonlucas/video-lsat/README.md

 - [ ] Thumbnail upload option (with default if none uploaded)
 - [ ] Tip/like button
 - [ ] Pay to comment
+- [ ] Dockerize the project for easy running

 ### Housekeeping